 It's summer in the city and it. is.
 Glorious!

-There is no end of outdoor activities to enjoy and soak up all the sunshine.
+There is no end to outdoor activities to enjoy and soak up all the sunshine.
 Here are five ways to spend a weekend around the river in Saskatoon.

 1. Ride the Prairie Lily